shanpy/pengyin-site/output/posts/2018/ai/study-note-of-deep-learning-from-scratch-part-i/index.md

 .. tags: Machine Learning, Deep Learning, Neural Network, Reading Notes
 .. slug: study-note-of-deep-learning-from-scratch-part-i
 .. authors: Pengyin Shan
-.. description: Winter study of AI! the study note of Deep Learning From Scratch (Chapter 2 - 5), written by 斎藤康毅(Japan), published by O’Reilly Japan, Inc on 2016, translated by 陆宇杰 to Chinese in 2018
+.. description: End 2018 with AI! my study note of Deep Learning From Scratch, written by 斎藤康毅(Japan), published by O’Reilly Japan, Inc on 2016, translated by 陆宇杰 to Chinese in 2018

 [TOC]